eli64s/readme-ai/README.md

 ## 📍 Introdcution

-PydocsAI is a Python package that provides an automated way to generate a README.md file and document your codebase.
+README-AI is a Python package that provides an automated way to generate a README.md file and document your codebase.
 This package leverages OpenAI's GPT Davinci model to translate a given codebase to natural language, producing a structured project README template that includes codebase metadata and documentation.

 The project is still under development and is opinionated in its setup, but it can be used as a starting point for projects that require documentation.
-The current version of PyDocsAI is limited to codebases written in Python.
+The current version of README-AI is limited to codebases written in Python.

 ---